 Local capital: the key to the emergence of African women fund managers

-Women in African Investments Group (WAI) is excited to share this report, which sheds light on how women investors are mobilising local capital to introduce new investment models and funding instruments into the market.
+With gratitude to the ARISE consortium – Criterion Institute, 2X Global, Global Affairs Canada – the WAI Group, Lelapa and ACfA are excited to share this report which sheds light on how women investors are mobilising local capital to introduce new investment models and funding instruments into the African market.
 These innovative models not only unlock fit-for-purpose capital for local SMEs – which is especially relevant to women founders – but also support women capital allocators to develop track record.

 Key insights: